jackhexiangyu12/AnonymousGitHub/README.md

   --revision YOUR_EXACT_CHECKPOINT_REVISION
 ```

-`screen_request.py` performs one normal conditioning pass, reads the selected pre-`W_O` heads, and returns `ALLOW` or `BLOCK`.
-It deliberately does not invoke the DiT.
-In the complete image-editing service, an `ALLOW` decision forwards the original conditioning state unchanged; `BLOCK` terminates before denoising.

-## Intervention primitive

-`HeadOutputPatcher` supports two operations at the same fixed pre-`W_O` token:

-- `mode="add"` with negative `alpha` for interaction-residual subtraction;
-- `mode="replace"` for natural-donor replacement with an observed head vector.

-The repository contains only the activation-editing primitive, not the generation/evaluation experiment around it.
+The script returns `ALLOW` or `BLOCK` from one conditioning pass and does not run the DiT generator.

-## Scope and assets
+## Notes

-`assets/` contains the qualitative examples supplied with the anonymous submission.
-Sensitive attack-generation templates, adaptive-search code, uncensored harmful outputs, benchmark judging pipelines, and external guard wrappers are not included in this compact anonymous repository.
+The repository is intentionally limited to the core CAMP-IE implementation.
+Benchmark evaluation, plotting, automated judging, adaptive attack generation, and external baseline wrappers are not included.
+The `assets/` directory contains the qualitative examples used in the anonymous submission.